 Georgian Sauces & Desserts

-There are countless Georgian sauces to have on the side of your meal, however, Georgian deserts are a bit few and far between.
-Georgians don’t tend to have the sweet tooth that many others posses, so there aren’t a lot of traditional Georgian desserts and sweets out there to round out your meal.
+There are countless Georgian sauces to have on the side of your meal, however, Georgian desserts are a bit few and far between.
+Georgians don’t tend to have the sweet tooth that many others possess, so there aren’t a lot of traditional Georgian desserts and sweets out there to round out your meal.

-Ajika is found throughout Georgia but traditionally hails from the Samegrelo and Abkhazian regions in the northwest of the country.
+Adjika is found throughout Georgia but traditionally hails from the Samegrelo and Abkhazian regions in the northwest of the country.
 This mixture of garlic and chillies with other spices can often be found as a paste or as a dry rub and is typically served as an accompaniment to meat dishes.
-It is the species of Georgian sauces and intensely flavourful.
-Abkhaz ajika tends to be the spiciest and used green chillies.
-Megrelian ajika is a bit more mild and used red chillies.

 Tkemali – ტყემალი